 From my own experience, it can also feel demoralizing to downright depressing.
 A few years ago, my long-term partner and I realized we irreconcilably wanted different things in life, broke up, and went off on our own respective dating missions — trying to fill the emotional gap left by the loss of our close romantic connection.

 I signed up to apps, met matchmakers, asked friends for introductions, revived old hobbies and joined new communities.
 There was also a journey of self discovery: becoming clearer about who I am, and so the type of romantic partner I actually want.
-I got real with negative patterns I was repeating; learned how to give myself the emotional self-care I needed; and even took myself on some awesome dates (more on that later)!
+I got real with the patterns I kept repeating; learned how to give myself the emotional self-care I needed; and even took myself on some awesome dates (more on that later)!

 Appreciating my own value helped me to approach dating from a different viewpoint — to love from a place of fullness, rather than subconsciously giving so hard in order to receive love.
 I became more happy and fulfilled with my own company, actually enjoying the freedom being single can offer.